WebReflection/monthly/README.md

   * `freeDay`: one or more _optional_ days of the week to consider free, by default `[0, 6]` ([Sunday](https://github.com/WebReflection/monthly#about-days), [Saturday](https://github.com/WebReflection/monthly#about-days))
   * `locale`: the _optional_ locale to use, by default `en`
   * `table`: an _optional_ boolean value to indicate the layout should be a proper table, by default it's `false`
+  * `year`: an _optional_ boolean value to indicate if the month name should be followed the date year, by default it's `false`
   * `highlight`: an _optional_ day of the month, eventually as list, to highlight.
 By default it's an empty list.
   * `blink`: an _optional_ day of the month, eventually as list, to show blinking, where possible.
 By default it's an empty list
   * `bold`: an _optional_ day of the month, eventually as list, to show as bold, where possible.
 By default it's an empty list